katerynatkachenko/pylenium/README.md

 `docker exec selenium-debug python3 main.py`

+---

+### With host system \[Linux Ubuntu Environment\]

+1. From the root project directory, first run `sudo chmod +x ./setup.sh` to grant executable permission to `setup.sh` file
+2. Then execute `setup.sh` file by running the following command: `./setup.sh`
+3. To run the tests, use the following command `python3 main.py`

+---
 ### Test Suite Description

 1. Test Suite 'TestStringMethods' which is located in `main.py` file consists of 3 case scenarios + `setUp` and `tearDown` tests